-In 2019, corn and soybean fields visually scouted for insects.
+In 2020, corn and soybean fields were visually scouted for insects.
 Within each soybean field, a common protocol was followed for the target insect pests listed in Table 2.
 Four sets of 25 sweeps were made in separate areas of each field.
 Each set of 25 sweeps was separated from the other by at least 50 meters.
-Two sets of sweeps were made near the edge of the field (within 5-50 meters of field edge) and two sets of sweeps were made in the interior of the field (greater than 50 meters from the field edge).
+Two sets of sweeps were made near the edge of the field (within 5-50 meters of field edge), and two sets of sweeps were made in the interior of the field (greater than 50 meters from the field edge).
 For corn, a random visual survey was conducted at four points in a field.
-Table 2 lists the counties the visual survey target pests were detected.